All marketers need to know how to weave a captivating narrative to show their brand off in its best light.

 Every good brand story starts with objectives.
 To be specific, your company’s objectives.
 Understanding your company’s overarching business goals for the year and quarter will help to keep you on the right track, so when it comes to creating your own story, it is aligned with what your company is trying to achieve.

-Every business will have a unique set of intentions.
+Every business will have a unique set of intentions but common features are:

 Growing Distribution – Convincing retailers your brand is worth it and proving your product is better than the competition.